 1 | Enzymes

-One of the greatest benefits of eating sprouts is the enzyme content found within them.
-These enzymes not only help your digestive system to break down the sprouts; they also help you break down and absorb all of your food.
+One of the greatest benefits of eating sprouts is the enzymes they contain.
+These enzymes not only help your digestive system to break down the sprouts, but they also help you break down and absorb all of your food.

-There have also been fascinating studies which associated the antioxidant activity in sprouts with mechanisms that were able to regulate the workings of other enzymes.
-In particular, a University of Massachusetts study found that sprouts that were germinated for just a short amount of time (2-3 days, for example) had the ability to regulate the enzyme amylase.
+There have also been fascinating studies that have associated the antioxidant activity in sprouts with mechanisms that regulate the activity of other enzymes.
+In particular, a University of Massachusetts study found that sprouts germinated for a short time (2-3 days, for example) could regulate the enzyme amylase.

 Amylase is used in the breakdown of sugars and is usually in extreme dysregulation amongst Type II Diabetics.
-The metabolic effects of sprouts led the researchers to the obvious conclusion that eating sprouts may be good for helping with some of the key metabolic symptoms of diabetes.
+The metabolic effects of sprouts led the researchers to the obvious conclusion that eating sprouts may help with some of the key metabolic symptoms of diabetes.

 2 | Vitamins

-Of course, different kinds of sprouts are going to have different types of key nutrients.
+Of course, different kinds of sprouts will have different key nutrients.
 In general, however, most sprouts are generally high in vitamins A, C, D, E, and K. Sprouts, in general, are also high in many different forms of B vitamins, including folate (B9), thiamin (B1), pantothenic acid (B5), and riboflavin (B2).
-They also have a decent amount of choline, which can support the liver, as well as betaine, which helps with protein synthesis.
+They also contain a decent amount of choline, which can support liver function, as well as betaine, which supports protein synthesis.

 3 | Minerals